tuupola/hagl/README.md

 ### Blit a bitmap scaled up or down

-Scale blit copies and scales a [bitmap](https://github.com/tuupola/hagl/blob/master/bitmap.c) to the screen.
+Scale blit copies and scales a [bitmap](https://github.com/tuupola/hagl/blob/master/bitmap.c) to the surface.
 This example uses a glyph bitmap which is extracted from a font.

 ```c
 hagl_bitmap_t bitmap;